skhemissa/Distributed-PKI/README.md

 ```
 	multichain-util create distributedPKI
 ```
-Allow all nodes to read the ledger
+Allow all nodes read the ledger:
 Into the following file
 ```
 	$HOME/.multichain/distributedPKI/params.dat
 ```
 Change the following parameter
 ```
 		anyone-can-connect = true
 ```